uwcmg/CMG_seqr/README.md

 WARNING:
 Cannot find a quota project to add to ADC.
 You might receive a "quota exceeded" or "API not enabled" error.
 Run $ gcloud auth application-default set-quota-project to add a quota project.

-I ignore the warning for now.
+(I ignore the warning for now.)

-### Run a script or cammand like /input_vcf/${project}/ESloadpart1.sh to convert your ${project} dataset to hail format from vcf:
+### Run a script or cammand to convert your ${project} dataset to hail format from vcf:

+example script is in:
+/input_vcf/ bamshad_uwcmg_cdh_5/ESloadpart1.sh

-Edit or add ${project} as a environment variable as in the following template run-script and save and run the script inside the project folder:
+I currently edit or add ${project} as a environment variable and save and run the script inside each project folder to keep a record of what was run:

-### EXAMPLE Script command follows - IF YOU ARE RUNNING a WES project ADD "--dont-validate" because our target is different than the Broads QC target and will not work without this!!!:

 #### This is what works for me from inside the /data/docker-shares directory:

 #### python3 -m seqr_loading SeqrVCFToMTTask --local-scheduler --dont-validate --source-paths input_vcfs/${project}/${project}.final.vcf.gz.VT.vcf.gz --genome-version 37 --sample-type WES  --dest-path /input_vcfs/${project}/${project}.mt --reference-ht-path seqr-reference-data/GRCh37/combined_reference_data_grch37.ht --clinvar-ht-path seqr-reference-data/GRCh37/clinvar.GRCh37.2020-06-15.ht --vep-config-json-path vep-GRCh37.json

+Important: IF YOU ARE RUNNING a WES project ADD "--dont-validate" because our target is different than the Broad's QC target and will not work without this!!!

 ### Note: Update the clinvar .ht update from Broad as needed:

 This step will launch the Conversion of the VCF!

+This step takes a while to complete

 ## and see Broad ref :
  SeqrVCFToMTTask --local-scheduler